Sometimes it’s hard to specify what makes a great candidate – it’s a lot easier to let you know what doesn’t

 Recruiters spend a long time reading through CVs and trying to choose the right candidate.
 So naturally, it can be very annoying if you have finally selected an applicant and they don’t respond.
 So if you apply for a job try to regularly check your emails.
 If you are not reachable at a certain time, mention it before and do the recruiter a favour and let them know if you’re not interested in the position.

 OR – Even worse: Going through the interview and the whole process and then dropping out at the last minute.

 Turning up late to a job interview

-Ok – Sometimes these things can happen, but you better have a better excuse than, you couldn’t find the building or you missed the bus.
-Make sure that you check the location of the company and how long it takes you to reach it the day before – and arrive early enough to know exactly where you are going before you actually need to go inside.
+Ok – Sometimes these things happen, but you should have a better excuse than ‘I couldn’t find the building’ or that you missed the bus.
+Make sure that you check the location of the company and how long it takes you to reach it the day before.
+Arrive early enough to know exactly where you are going before you actually need to go inside.
 If you are unavoidably late then send a short message to let them know.

 Need more help finding a job?